Loan scheme for industries wanting to reduce reliance on natural gas

 GasNZ clarified the intended scheme with officials, who confirmed that the scheme was not limited to loans that would directly support electrification.

-Support for switching to biomethane or biogas would clearly be within scope, GasNZ chief executive Jeffrey Clarke said
+Support for switching to biomethane or biogas would also clearly be within scope, GasNZ chief executive Jeffrey Clarke said.

-As conceived, it would need to be the business receiving the loan that reduced its natural gas consumption more than 15 percent in favour of biogas or biomethane.
+As conceived, it would need to be the business receiving the loan that reduced its natural gas consumption by 15 percent or more in favour of biogas or biomethane.
+GasNZ will be engaging with MBIE to see if the scheme can also be extended to biomethane producers.

 EECA will be receiving more funding to conduct more energy efficiency audits, to support business cases for these loans.